cakephp/docs/en/debug-kit.rst

 Know Problems
 =============

 If you work with xDebug enabled you'll end up with an exception and stack trace (https://github.com/cakephp/debug_kit/issues/388).
-This problem can be avoided with setting ``xdebug.collect_params`` to ``1``.
+This problem can be avoided by setting ``xdebug.collect_params`` to ``1``.